PQVM-native post-quantum Layer 1

 PQVM — the execution layer that makes PQ economical.

-PQVM reimplements EVM-familiar semantics in Rust, so your existing Solidity contracts, Hardhat scripts, and ethers.js tooling connect via a standard RPC compatibility layer.
+PQVM reimplements EVM-familiar semantics in Rust, so existing Solidity contracts compile to bytecode that Shell SDK deployment flows can submit through the RPC compatibility layer.
 Native PQ precompiles expose ML-DSA-65 and SLH-DSA verification at the VM level — no classical-crypto precompiles ship.
 STARK aggregation then collapses thousands of PQ signatures into a single succinct proof, making post-quantum security economically viable at L1 throughput.

 EVM-familiar semantics